Darrin07/football-stats-aggregator/README.md

 # football-stats-aggregator

-# Football Stats Tracker is a Python-based web application that aggregates
+# Football Stats Aggregator is a Python-based web application that aggregates
 # and displays real-time and historical football statistics.
 The platform
 # allows users to view and compare player and team performance, track game
 # results, and analyze key stats using an interactive dashboard.
 Built with